FelicityPictures/Maze-Final-Project/README.md

 6/13/15: Working on the display to display games
          Fixed bugs in puzzle tile sliding
-         Need to come up with different solvable puzzles for Puzzle Tile Game
+         Need to come up with different solvable puzzles for Puzzle Tile Game Virtually finished with behind the scenes workings for Boss fight Figuring out sprites and animation for Boss fight

 What do we have as of 6/1?